(Photo Credit: Young Parents)

 A child car seat is not only important, it’s mandatory.
 As of 2012, it is required by law for a child under the height of 1.35m to use a Child Restraint System (CRS) while in a car.

 If caught without one, first-timer offenders can expect a fine not exceeding $1,000 and/or a jail term not longer than three months.
 Repeat offenders can expect double the fine and jail time.
+Do also note that body carriers are not considered as a CRS.

 It is clear that the authorities are taking child safety in vehicles very seriously, and therefore, you should too.